FNNDSC/fnndsc/js/chrisAPI/README.md

 The ChRIS Javascript client API takes an object oriented approach in which every API resource object is an instance of a Javascript class that inherits from either of two base classes:

-ItemResource (an object containing a reference to an individual item in a collection of resource items) ListResource (an object modeling a collection of resource items)
+* ``ItemResource`` (an object containing a reference to an individual item in a collection of resource items)
+* ``ListResource`` (an object modeling a collection of resource items)

 These model the two general type of REST API resources available from a ChRIS server.

-In addition to methods and properties provided by these base classes every resource object returned by the client API contains additional methods to fetch its associated resources (either an item or a list resource) from the ChRIS REST API.
+In addition to methods and properties provided by these base classes every resource object returned by the client API contains additional methods to fetch its associated resources (item or list resources) from the ChRIS REST API.
 It can also contain ``get``, ``post``, ``put`` and ``delete`` methods as allowed by the REST API.
-In particular every object has a ``get`` method that updates the state of the object with the new data fetched from the ChRIS server.
+In particular every object has a ``get`` method that updates the internal state of the object with the new data fetched from the ChRIS server.
 A `clone` method is provided to cover the case when a reference to the previous object state is desired.
 This method returns a new instance of the same class as the cloned object.

 All methods that fetch a resource from the REST API return a JS Promise which is passed the corresponding resource object as an argument to the fulfillment callback.

-All resources can be fetched from the REST API from the initial `FeedList` instance object returned by the client as in the following examples:
+All resources can be fetched from the REST API starting the initial `FeedList` instance object returned by the client as in the following examples:

 ``` javascript